xmos/lib_sw_pll/README.rst

 Building and running the example
 ********************************

-First ensure that in the modules directory of lib_sw_pll the fwk_io repo exists.
+First ensure that in the modules directory of lib_sw_pll the fwk_io and lib_xcore_math repositories exist.
 From the root of lib_sw_pll (where this read me file exists), this can be done by::

     mkdir modules
     cd modules
-    git clone git@github.com:xmos/fwk_io.git
+    git clone --recurse-submodules git@github.com:xmos/fwk_io.git
+    git clone --recurse-submodules git@github.com:xmos/lib_xcore_math.git

 .. note::
-    The modules directory and fwk_io have not been included in the Git repository because only the examples depend upon them.
+    The modules directory and its contents have not been included in the Git repository because only the examples depend upon them.

 Run the following commands in the lib_sw_pll root folder to build the firmware.